Velocity averaging under minimal conditions for deterministic and stochastic kinetic equations with irregular drift: Stochastic velocity averaging

 See \cite{Langa:2003aa} for further details.

 In summary, given the added assumptions in this section, the It\^{o} equations \eqref{weak-sense-xl-tmp1} imply that the equations below hold weakly on $(0,T)\times \R^{d+m}$:

 In our approach, we will commence not from \eqref{weak-sense-xl-tmp1} but \eqref{weak-sense-txl-tmp1}.
 This will serve as the foundational point for formulating minimal assumptions and consequently obtaining a general compactness framework for velocity averages in the stochastic context.
 In applications, as evidenced in \cite{Karlsen:2022aa}, there is a tendency to consider approximate solutions where \eqref{weak-sense-xl-tmp1} is valid.
 The outline above shows how to shift from \eqref{weak-sense-xl-tmp1} to the $(t,\mx,\mlambda)$-weak formulation \eqref{weak-sense-txl-tmp1}, with the latter being instrumental in proving the velocity averaging result.
-Yet, before embarking on this, it is imperative to have a stochastic version of the $H$-distribution concept.
+Yet, before embarking on this, we need a stochastic version of the $H$-distribution concept.